KML data is used to visualize geographic content by identifying and labeling specific locations.

 Navigate KML layers

 To view a particular node in the display, right-click the node in the Contents pane and click Zoom to node.
 This centers the geometry in the view and zooms in a fixed amount.
-You can continue to zoom in a fixed amount by clicking Zoom to node repeatedly.
+To continue to zoom in a fixed amount, click Zoom to node repeatedly.
 You can also zoom to a node by pressing Alt while you click the symbol of the node in the Contents pane.
 When you zoom to a container node, the display zooms to the full extent of all the contained child nodes.

 To center the geometry in the display but keep the current display scale constant, click Pan to node instead.

 A KML node may have an associated snapshot view defined.
 A snapshot view is similar to a bookmark with a defined extent (in 2D) or camera position (in 3D).
 Right-click a node in the Contents pane and click Go to camera position to reposition the point of view to the node's snapshot.

 KML data can be time aware.
 A feature can have a time stamp, which limits its display to a single point in time, or a time span, which limits its display to a set period of time.
 These properties are defined in the KML file and cannot be modified in ArcGIS Pro.
 When a time stamp or time span is present, the time slider is available, and the Time contextual tab appears on the ribbon.
 Use the time slider to explore the data temporally according to the defined time stamps and time spans.